Deep sequence models tend to memorize geometrically; it is unclear why: Related Work

 \section{Related Work}

 We briefly discuss key related lines of work here, deferring details and many other lines to \S\ref{sec:related}.

 \textbf{Analysis of Transformer memory} Various works have analyzed how neural networks implicitly behave as associative memory stores, such as in autoencoders \citep{radhakrishnan20overparameterized} or Transformers \citep{bietti23birth,cabannes24scaling,nichani24factrecall,geva21keyvalue,schlag21fastwt,sukhbataar19augmenting}.
 We emphasize that the associative memory view is sufficient to understand Transformer behavior on disjoint facts, evidenced by the rich empirical literature built on this view.
-There have also been mechanistic studies how Transformers perform fact recall \citep{lv21recall,geva23recall,meng22editing} and where memory is stored \citep{geva21keyvalue}.
-Directly related to us are the works of \citet{khona24synthetic,lm25yao,biran24hop} who perform an interpret multi-hop recall circuits.
+There have also been mechanistic studies of how Transformers perform fact recall \citep{lv21recall,geva23recall,meng22editing} and where memory is stored \citep{geva21keyvalue}.
+Directly related to us are the works of \citet{khona24synthetic,lm25yao,biran24hop} who interpret multi-hop recall circuits.

-\textbf{Multi-hop question-answering} A line of work has looked at natural language based two-hop questions on pretrained models e.g., ``What is the calling code of the birthplace of Frida Kahlo?'' (example from \citet{press23compositionality}).
-Results here have been limited \citep{press23compositionality,biran24hop} or mixed \citep{yang24llm,yang24shortcuts,balesni25twohop}. \citet{lm25yao,wang24grokking} find that these queries require exponential amounts of data, or a curriculum, or very long amounts of training.
-A dedicated study of the gap between these and the synthetic settings is important and left for future work.
+\looseness-1 \textbf{Multi-hop question-answering} A line of work has looked at natural language based two-hop questions on pretrained models, where results here have been limited \citep{press23compositionality,biran24hop} or mixed \citep{yang24llm,yang24shortcuts,balesni25twohop}. \citet{lm25yao,wang24grokking} find that these queries require exponential amounts of data, or a curriculum, or very long amounts of training.
+Studying the gap between these and the symbolic settings is important and left for future work.

-\textbf{Analysis of embedding geometries.} Exactly what embeddings are learned by various contrastive losses such as in \wordtovec{} and \nodetovec{} has been a well-studied open question.
-Most other analyses are on a simpler variant called the negative sampling loss where the closed form expression for the inner products is relatively straightforward \citep{levy14imf}.
-But this expression does not tell us what the embeddings themselves are.
-The connection to the graph spectrum has been established in settings with explicit multi-hop objectives like DeepWalk \citep{qiu18embedding}, in low-rank settings \citep{haochen21simclr,tan24simclr,jaffe2020word2vec} or quadratic losses with early stopping \citep{karkada2025closedform}.
-Other analyses of \nodetovec{} focus on specific types of graphs like stochastic block models \citep{davison24sbm,harker24sbm}.
-A recent line of work \citep{zhao2025ntpgeometry,zhao2025semanticgeometry,thrampoulidis24ntpgeometry} do study the softmax loss for \wordtovec{} style models, which is a different setting that yields different dynamics.
-We note that these models also exhibit another geometric phenomenon called linear representations \citep{park25geometry,elhage22superposition,mikolov13concepts} which is orthogonal to our study.